top of page

 • How do different sources or perspectives compare?
 Are there any contradictions?

-• What conclusions can you draw from analyzing your research?
+• What conclusions can you draw from analysing your research?

 • How might these conclusions influence your design solution?